Phenanth/Managemen-Platform/README.md

 - Designed the layout of the `user.vue`

 Need to add log out logic and the style of the active tab.

+### 180531

+#### Things I Worked On This Morning

+- Dynamic routing for other pages like `admin.vue` and `teacher.vue`
+- The alert of the `login.vue`
+- The creation of the localStorage (two options: 2 hours or 7 days) BUT haven't checked yet.

+I may work on User authentification using localStorage and other database logics later this day.